ryanallen/articles/markdown/AZTB - So you want to make an app/So You Want to Make an App.md

 ## How Will You Make Your App?
 What skills do you bring to the table?
 What skills do you need to develop?
 What skill-sets will you need to hire out?
 How will you measure and analyze success?

+Conclusion

+I. Summary statement - review all of your main points.

+II.
+Concluding statement - prepare a closing statement that ends your presentation smoothly.